shenweiyan/shen.bioinit.com/content/topic/code/2019-07-01-jupyter-notebook-tutorial.md

 ```

 > Additionally you can pass the `--name` and `--display-name` options to ipython kernel install if you want to change the names of your kernels.
-See `ipython kernel install --help` for more informations.<br />
+See `ipython kernel install --help` for more informations.

 总结起来就是：